The Welsh language

 You don't have to be a Welsh speaker to enjoy the Eisteddfod, but you’ll never get a better chance to learn and practice a few phrases from the beautiful Welsh language, so head to Maes D (the Welsh learners tent) and have a chat with one of the friendly experts.
 Even if you don’t manage to perfect your lilt, the Eisteddfod is the place to see native speakers at their finest, with competitions ranging from acting and presentations to solo singers and large choirs, poetry and prose, all delivered in fluent Welsh.

 Gorsedd of the Bards

 The Gorsedd is made up of ‘bards’, and honours people who have made a substantial contribution to the Welsh language and to Wales.
 Its main function is to promote the poetry, literature, music and the arts in Wales.
 Only Welsh speakers can be admitted as members of the Gorsedd, and recent well-known additions include BBC Radio 1 DJ Huw Stephens, world-famous opera singer Sir Bryn Terfel, former paralympic athlete Dame Tanni-Grey Thompson and actor Matthew Rhys.
-In 2018, new additions will include singer Geraint Jarman and Welsh rugby star Jamie Roberts.
+More recent additions include singer Geraint Jarman and Welsh rugby star Jamie Roberts.